Pylons/pyramid/docs/narr/templates.rst

 A Sample Template
 ~~~~~~~~~~~~~~~~~

-Here's what a simple :term:`chameleon.zpt` template used under
+Here's what a simple :term:`Chameleon` ZPT template used under
 :mod:`repoze.bfg` might look like:

 .. code-block:: xml